 ‘Can’t mess this up’

-While Guidepost is not initiating conversations with survivors in its investigation, it has provided an online link, for survivors to initiate such conversations.
-The same website also shares updates on the work of the task force, with each member reviewing and/or assisting with each post.
+While Guidepost is not initiating conversations with survivors in its investigation, it has provided an online link for survivors to reach out to representatives in the investigation.
+The same website – sataskforce.net – also shares updates on the work of the task force.

 “At the very beginning, we had to decide what to do [with online communication] because there was no standard.
 It was clear to us early on that we needed to be as forthright and as clear and as transparent as we possibly could,” Blalock said.